Skip to main content

 find /sys | grep dmar

-If not add intel_iommu=on to the kernel commandline and reboot.
+If not, add intel_iommu=on to the kernel command line and reboot.

 sudo modprobe vfio